enz091218/WCSorteo/replit.md

   - Fixed typo: countrySortingInterval (previously countryGortingInterval)
   - Fixed team name consistency: "República de Corea" used throughout both control2.html and overlay2.html
   - Changed from sequential to random selection for both groups and countries
+- **2025-11-21**: Redesigned control2.html header with Bombo Grid Display:
+  - Removed logo and title to maximize screen space
+  - Added 6×2 grid at top showing all 12 countries from current bombo
+  - Each country displays flag (48×32px) and full name
+  - Grid updates automatically when bombo selector changes
+  - Responsive design: 6 columns on desktop, 3 on tablet, 2 on mobile
+  - Hover effects with cyan glow and subtle lift animation

 ## User Preferences
 - Spanish language throughout